Detox E2E Testing for React Native: Setup, Synchronization, and CI Integration

 // Long press

-await element(by.id('item')).longPress();
+await element(by.id('card')).longPress();

-// Type text
+// Type text (clears field first)

-await element(by.id('emailInput')).typeText('user@example.com');
+await element(by.id('input')).clearText();

-await element(by.id('emailInput')).clearText();
+await element(by.id('input')).typeText('hello');

 // Scroll

-await element(by.id('scrollView')).scroll(200, 'down');
+await element(by.id('scroll-view')).scroll(200, 'down');

 // Swipe

-await element(by.id('listView')).swipe('left', 'fast', 0.75);
+await element(by.id('swipeable')).swipe('left', 'fast', 0.9);

-await element(by.id('loginButton')).tap();
+await element(by.id('profile-tab')).tap();

-await expect(element(by.id('dashboardTitle'))).toBeVisible();
+await expect(element(by.id('profile-name'))).toBeVisible();

 });